anouarbensaad/vulnx/README.md

 ### DNS-Map-Results

-To do this, we'll run a scan with the --dns flag and -d for subdomains.
+To do this,run a scan with the --dns flag and -d for subdomains.
-To generate a map of isetso.rnu.tn, you can run the command `vulnx -u isetso.rnu.tn --dns -d --output $PATH`in a terminal window.
+To generate a map of isetso.rnu.tn, you can run the command `vulnx -u isetso.rnu.tn --dns -d --output $PATH`in a new terminal.

-`$PATH` : Where export the graphs ?
+`$PATH` : Where the graphs results will be stored.

 <p align="center">
    <a href="https://github.com/anouarbensaad/vulnx/wiki/Usage#dns-informations-gathering">